-The School of Nursing has the Harding Loan available to undergraduate students who find themselves in need of a loan to manage educational expenses.
-For an application form, contact the Office of Admissions at 503 494-7725.
+The School of Nursing also has the Harding Institutional Loan available to undergraduate students who find themselves in need of a loan to manage educational expenses.
+For an application form, contact the Office of Admissions at 503 494-7725 or visit the SoN Scholarships page at www.ohsu.edu/school-of-nursing/scholarships.